jrdpteam/ivoryclient/README.md

     tcp://example.onion:PORT

 #   !
+THIS IS NOT A SECURE MESSENGER, IT DOES NOT HAVE BUILT-IN ENCRYPTION.
+USE WITH CAREFULNESS !

+#   !
 If you intend to use Tor, the recommended buffer size is a minimum of 5 MB !

+by JRDP Team 2024